Shire Hall, Warwick

 Shire Hall is a building complex located in Northgate Street in Warwick, England.
 It is the main office and the meeting place of Warwickshire County Council.
-The complex is a Grade I listed building.
+It comprises both the original Shire Hall of 1758 and the more recent adjoining county council offices, both of which are Grade I listed buildings.

 History

 The first hall

 Although Warwick was founded much earlier, it was not incorporated as a borough until 1545 and it was only in 1576 that justice became a borough matter rather than that of the earls.
 Little is known about the first hall built on the site following this declaration except that £1,161 was levied for repairs and alterations (and the erection of a gaol next door) in May 1674 to be raised by taxes.
 Work was undertaken by William Hurlbert who had previously erected the town's Market Hall and refurbished Warwick Castle.
 Due to the fact that it was a sturdy brick-built structure the hall survived the Great Fire of Warwick on 5 September 1694 which destroyed all the surrounding town centre buildings.